Back to Blog

 class AIGenerator extends WorkflowStep {

-async execute(input) {
+async execute(input: ChatInput): Promise<any> {

 return await generateResponse(input.context, input.text);